 At Valley Crest Farm & Preserve we recognize that scouting works best when it takes place outdoors.
 Our Board of Trustees and staff have long histories with scouting and are excited to share their experiences with today’s Cub, Girl, and Boy Scouts.
-To register your troop or scout for any of our programs, email Rachel McGovern at firstname.lastname@example.org at call her at 908 531 0305.
-Rachel is also a certified Merit Badge Counselor.
+To register your troop or scout for any of our programs, call at 908 238 9696.

 SEASONAL PROGRAMS FOR SCOUTS

-The outdoors is the laboratory for scouts to learn ecology and practice the conservation of nature’s resources.
-By being close to nature helps, scouts gain an appreciation for our natural world and humankind's place in it.
+The outdoors is the laboratory for Scouts to learn ecology and practice the conservation of nature’s resources.
+Being close to nature helps Scouts gain an appreciation for our natural world and humankind’s place in it.
 These memorable outdoor experiences encourage young people to share responsibilities and learn leadership skills, which is the foundation of all scouting.

 Our farm provides the resources and structure that scouts need to appreciate and enjoy the outdoors.
 From relating the health of macroinvertebrates found in the farm’s streams and ponds to the health of our watersheds….to picking a fresh peach or apple from our orchards to make healthy snacks or apple pies over a fire, these hands-on experiences help scouts build the connections that they take with them as they grow.

 The following programs do not correlate with a particular badge or adventure, but are a great way to build relationships within troops.